I finally got around to a new tutorial! Keep reading to find out how to make marshmallow fondant (two ways!)

 My love affair with marshmallow fondant started a couple of years ago.
 My daughter’s second birthday to be exact.

 While walking did not take place until around 14-15 months, my daughter was speaking really early.
 Well before walking age, and because of this we have always found her vocabulary to be crisp and clear.
-So when I asked her some months in advance of her second birthday what she wanted her cake theme to be, she had no problems saying “Beauty and the Beast.”
-I was ecstatic because it is one of my favourite Disney films and now I had the chance to portray it in cake form.
+So when I asked her some months in advance of her second birthday what she wanted her cake theme to be, she had no problems saying "Beauty and the Beast."
+I was ecstatic because it is one of my favorite Disney films and now I had the chance to portray it in cake form.
 But then that sinking feeling hit.
 How was I going to complete such a task given my very limited cake skills and no previous experience in fondant?

 First step, researching fondant!
 Now, let me tell you, how to make regular fondant is quite a bit different than how to make marshmallow fondant.
 It was probably my biggest deciding factor when I chose which type of fondant I would use.
 Still to this day I have never made regular fondant, and I don’t really see it any time soon as we don’t care for the taste at all here.
 Heck, I have never actually worked with regular fondant!
 I am in the same boat as others, the taste is nothing special and I would rather work with buttercream.
 But there are those times, like my daughter’s second birthday, where fondant had to come into play.